We are now accepting submissions for the 2014 Bernard Schwartz Book Award.

-Restless Empire: China and the World since 1750 by Odd Arne Westad (Basic Books) has won the 2013 Asia Society Bernard Schwartz Book Award.
-Dr. Westad will be honored and presented with a $20,000 prize at a special event to be held at Asia Society’s headquarters in New York City on December 18, 2013.
+Restless Empire: China and the World Since 1750 by Odd Arne Westad (Basic Books) has won the 2013 Asia Society Bernard Schwartz Book Award.
+Dr. Westad was honored and presented with a $20,000 prize at a special event held at Asia Society’s headquarters in New York City on December 18, 2013.

 A jury co-chaired by Tommy T. B. Koh, Singapore’s Ambassador-at-Large, and Carol Gluck, George Sansom Professor of History at Columbia University, and composed of leading experts and figures from policy, academia, and journalism from Indonesia, Japan, Singapore, Thailand, and the United States selected the winner and honorable mentions.